arnhazra/lenstack/README.md

 ### Introduction

 Lenstack is not just a standalone application; it serves as a comprehensive platform hosting multiple Software-as-a-Service (SaaS) applications.
 In technical terms, Lenstack can be considered a Platform-as-a-Service (PaaS).
+All the apps are in different databases in different regions coupled together under this platform.
 Let's explore the various applications hosted within Lenstack:

 #### Airlake
 An open-source application designed for effortless discovery, subscription, and utilization of third-party cloud data.